rbirkby/Ilmer.org/events.md

 ## Proposed Events

-In 2016, we hope to reform the Ilmer Social Committe and plan a program of events throughout the year.
+In 2016, we hope to reform the Ilmer Social Committe and plan a programme of events throughout the year.

 Such events may include: